admica/evebot/README.md

 ## Features:
 * **Autonomously** posts killmails to any channel in real time.
+* Save/Load EFT style ship fittings grouped by ship type.
+* Show running total of all killmails seen since login and since last query.
+* Fetch dotlan maps by region.
 * Pause and resume auto posting.
-* Fetch dotlan maps by region.
 * Fetch cryptocurrency price/volume/change for bitcoin, iota, etcetera... because why not?